Henry Bellmon: United States Senate

 In 1968, he was serving as the national chairman for Richard Nixon's presidential election campaign, but then decided to run for the U.S. Senate, and won, unseating U.S. Senator A.S.
 Mike Monroney.

 His 1974 contest was far closer and ultimately was resolved by the Senate.
 On election night, He led Rep. Ed Edmondson by only 3,835 votes.
 Edmondson challenged the result alleging irregularities in the voting, specifically that Tulsa County did not have levers to allow straight-ticket voting, as required under state law, and that the machines had misleading instructions.
 The Oklahoma Supreme Court ruled that there were problems, but Edmondson could not demonstrate that they would have changed the result.
 Edmondson then appealed to the Senate in January 1975, asking it to take up the challenge.
 Although the Senate voted to seat Bellmon, this was done without prejudice to the challenge.

 The Senate investigated the election and the Rules and Administration Committee voted along party lines on a report that it could not identify who won the election.
 The full Senate would have to decide how to proceed.
 Both candidates made their cases on the floor and nine Democrats voted along with all the Republicans to end the challenge and seat Bellmon.
 Although the Democratic Party had a 62–38 majority, seven Democrats were not in Washington and did not vote.

+On August 25, 1975, in his capacity as Senator, Bellmon swore in the newly elected Choctaw Nation principal chief, David Gardner.